vishnunairjanardhan/democms/src/content/posts/referral-program.md

 ### Competitive Advantage

-A well-implemented referral program can serve as a powerful <a href="https://www.99minds.io/blog/ecommerce-strategy-guide" role="link" target="_blanck">ecommerce strategy</a>, setting a business apart from competitors and bolstering its reputation through enhanced brand advocacy.
+A well-implemented referral program can serve as a powerful ecommerce strategy, setting a business apart from competitors and bolstering its reputation through enhanced brand advocacy.
 Distinctive and appealing referral initiatives can effectively distinguish a business within a competitive marketplace.
 By incentivizing customers to refer others, they essentially become brand ambassadors, contributing significantly to the establishment of a positive and distinctive brand identity.

 ### Scalability